Acting as an informal carer

 Training, leaves and coping of informal carers

-The municipality is responsible for ensuring that informal carers are able to cope and have days off and, if necessary, organising training as well as rehabilitation and health services, for instance.
+The municipality is responsible for ensuring that informal carers are able to cope and have days off and, if necessary, organising training.